UnitTestBot/jacodb/README.md

-# Java Compilation Database

 JCDB is a pure Java library which stores information about Java byte-code located outside the JVM process.
 Like Reflection do for runtime JCDB do this for byte-code stored in file system.

-JCDB uses ASM for reading and parsing jar-files (including build directories) and store information about classes, their hierarchies, methods, annotations etc.
+ASM is used for reading and parsing jar-files (including build directories) and store information about classes, their hierarchies, methods, annotations etc.

 Information is stored in SQLite database which could be in-memory or persistent.
 Persistence makes data be reused after process is restarted.
 Accessing persisted data from different processes simultaneously is not supported.